AIgen-Solutions-s-r-l/resonance/app/services/lib_document_finder/OutputJobDescriptions/ranked_job_description_22.md

 ### Job Description
-Job Title: Senior Process Engineer
+Job Title: Senior Network Engineer

-Location: Birmingham, England, UK
+Company: Basque Telecomm Solutions

+Location: Basque Country, Spain

-Industry: Chemical Industry
+Industry: Telecommunications

-Salary Range: $70,000 - $80,000
+Salary Range: $120,000 - $150,000

-Notice Period: 2 weeks

-Job Description:
+Job Summary:
-We are seeking a highly skilled Senior Process Engineer to join our dynamic team in the chemical industry.
-The ideal candidate will be responsible for optimizing chemical processes and enhancing product quality through innovative solutions.
+Basque Telecomm Solutions is seeking a highly skilled Senior Network Engineer to join our dynamic team in the vibrant Basque Country.
+The ideal candidate will have extensive experience in network engineering with a focus on fiber optics and routing equipment.
+This role is crucial for ensuring the efficiency and reliability of our telecommunications infrastructure.

 Key Responsibilities:
-- Design, develop, and implement process engineering solutions for chemical reactors to improve efficiency and output.
+- Design, implement, and maintain fiber optic networks to optimize performance and reliability.
+- Troubleshoot and resolve complex network issues related to routing equipment and cabling tools.
+- Collaborate with cross-functional teams to deliver high-quality telecommunications solutions.
+- Develop and execute network upgrade plans while adhering to project timelines.
+- Conduct regular assessments and audits of network performance and recommend improvements.
-- Conduct research and development activities to explore new methodologies and materials for chemical production.
+- Provide technical guidance and mentorship to junior engineers and technicians.

-- Utilize analytical instruments to monitor and evaluate chemical processes, ensuring compliance with safety and quality standards.
+Required Skills:
+- Proven experience in Fiber Optics technology and its applications in telecommunications.
+- Strong knowledge of Network Engineering principles and practices.
+- Hands-on experience with Routing Equipment and its configuration.
+- Proficiency with Cabling Tools and installation techniques.
+- Excellent Teamwork abilities, with a track record of working effectively in collaborative environments.
-- Collaborate with cross-functional teams to troubleshoot and resolve engineering challenges and improve production workflows.
+- Strong Problem-solving skills, with the ability to diagnose and resolve issues quickly.
-- Document processes and maintain records with a strong focus on attention to detail to ensure precision in execution and reporting.
+- Exceptional Time Management skills to handle multiple tasks and projects concurrently.

 Qualifications:
-- Bachelor's degree in Chemical Engineering or a related field.
+- Bachelor’s degree in Computer Science, Information Technology, or a related field.
-- Proven experience in process engineering within the chemical industry.
+- Minimum of 5 years of experience in network engineering within the telecommunications industry.
-- Strong knowledge of chemical reactors and associated technologies.
-- Proficiency in using analytical instruments and software for process monitoring.
-- Excellent problem-solving skills with a proactive approach to tackling engineering challenges.

-Skills Required:
-- Process Engineering
-- Research and Development
-- Chemical Reactors
-- Analytical Instruments
-- Attention to Detail
-- Problem-solving

-Benefits:
-- Competitive salary within the specified range.
-- Opportunities for professional development and career advancement.
-- Collaborative work environment with a focus on innovation.

-Application Process:
-Interested candidates are invited to submit their CV and a cover letter detailing their relevant experience and skills.
-Please ensure to include your notice period in your application.
+- Relevant certifications such as CCNA, CCNP, or equivalent.

+Notice Period:
+The selected candidate will be required to provide a notice period of 3 months.

+Why Join Us?
+At Basque Telecomm Solutions, we value innovation and collaboration.
+Join our team and play a pivotal role in shaping the future of telecommunications in the Basque Country.
+Enjoy competitive compensation, professional development opportunities, and a dynamic work environment that fosters growth and creativity.
 --------------------------------------------------
 ### Cosine Distance
--0.7095
+0.3038